Purchase or renew a pet license

 - You and your pet get the Vacation Pet Alert.
 When you leave home on vacation, call 206-296-2712 to register where your pet will be while you are on vacation, who will be taking care of your pet and where to reach you.
 We will call the correct number if your pet gets loose during your vacation.

 - License fees support the return of hundreds of lost pets to their homes and help adopt thousands of homeless pets to new families every year.
-Pet license fees also fund investigation of animal neglect or cruelty, spay/neuter programs to reduce pet over-population, and community education services.
+Pet license fees also fund investigation of animal neglect and cruelty, spay/neuter programs to reduce pet over-population, and community education services.

 General Pet Licensing Fees

-Under 6 months, 6 months expiration
+Under six months, six months expiration

 |$30||Altered (Spay / Neuter)